batden/meetse/README.md

 This creates a new hidden folder named **.meetse** in your home directory.

-Copy the meetse.sh file from this new folder to your download folder.
+Copy the meetse.sh file from the new .meetse folder to your download folder.

 Navigate to the download folder and make the script executable: